yifita/action.sr_cnn/readme.md

 ### Prerequisites ###

 #### Caffe
-- install caffe (based on [Xiong's fork](https://github.com/yjxiong/caffe), which supports cudnn5 and OpenMPI multiGPU).
-This caffe version contains `merge_batch` layer and exposed some protected caffe functions in the matlab interface to emulate `iter_size` in matlab.
+- clone and build caffe from [here](https://github.com/yifita/caffe).
+This caffe version contains `merge_batch` and `weighted_sum` layer.
+In addition it exposed some protected caffe functions in the matlab interface to emulate `iter_size` in matlab.
 - modify caffe_mex.m to the corresponding caffe matlab interface directory

 #### Optical Flow